-With this scheme, taxpayers can have more flexibility in settling their tax liability.
+With this scheme, individuals can have more flexibility in settling their tax liability.
 But to properly utilize this to your advantage, you’ll need to understand first how the plan works.

 What is the IRS Payment Plan?